micheal0484/TIGL/README.md

-# TIGL - Golf Tournament Management System v1.0
+# TIGL - Golf Management System v1.0

-🏌️‍♂️ **TIGL** is a comprehensive, mobile-first golf tournament management system designed for golf leagues and tournaments.
-Built with PHP, MySQL, and responsive web technologies, it provides complete tournament administration and player management capabilities.
+🏌️‍♂️ **TIGL Points** is a comprehensive, mobile-first golf management system designed for golf leagues and events.
+Built with PHP, MySQL, and responsive web technologies, it provides complete administration and player management capabilities.

 ## 🌟 Features